- Experience life in a Traditional Tibetan Monastery in the Majestic Himalayan Mountains along the India-Tibet Border.

 - Lectures and instruction on Vajrayāna Buddhism

-- Further talks on Buddhism and Spiti Valley, Tibet House talks, Talks with Rinpoches, Talks with The Nono, Deer Park Institute Talks and all sessions and talks at the Kungri monastery including lessons on Mandala and Torma making, conducting of the Nuangnay fasting and silence and more.
+- Further talks on Buddhism and Spiti Valley, Talks with Monks, Talks with The Nono and talks at the Kungri monastery including lessons on Mandala and Torma making, conducting of the Nuangnay fasting and silence and more.

 - Day Hikes

 - Visits to other monasteries and villages in Spiti.

 - Special sessions with Ecosphere on development and conservation issues and solutions in the region.

 - Inner Line Permit (in the event that group has to be routed through Shimla instead of Manali - based on opening of the passes from manali)